Adoption By City

 A post placement study is performed after the child has been placed into the Adoptive Parents home to ensure the transition is going smoothly and that the physical, emotional, social, and economic status of the family has not changed to make caring for the child an issue.

 This period of investigation should last no less than 90 days and the first visit of the post placement study in Florida should happen within 1 week of the child being placed in the home.
 At least 3 visits will be made during this period, but more may be required if problems or concerns arise.

 The adoptee must be contacted once a month until the adoption is finalized.

 What are the requirements for a Foster to Adopt placement in Florida?

 In Florida, if a current Foster Parent would like to adopt their foster child, they must get an approved home study that will evaluate the length of time the child has been living in the home, the ability of the parent to provide a stable environment, and the depth of their existing relationship.
 If approved, the Foster Parent may become the child’s Adoptive Parent.

 - The child has siblings that they do not wish to adopt and it is in the best interest of the child to stay with their siblings

 - They have previously adopted a foster child, but returned the custody of the child to the Department

-Florida Adoption Professionals
+Florida Adoption Agencies and Professionals

 Florida is home to some amazing adoption professionals who are ready to get your journey started.
 Whether you are interested in adopting a child or seeking resources to place your child for adoption, these professionals will guide you through the legal pathways and offer you support throughout your journey:ACF Adoptions